RevelDigital/reveldigital-developer-website/mkdocs/gadgets.md

 # Propreties of a preference include:
 #   name: Unique name or ID for the preference
 #   display_name: Name as shown in the UX
-#   datatype: string, enum, hidden, bool, style
+#   datatype: string, enum, hidden, bool, style, list
 #   default_value: Default value
 #   required: Make this prefence mandatory, must have a value
 #   depends: The visibility of this preference depends on other preferences.
 This requires the name